-What is Insurance Coverage?
+What is Insurance Coverage in Car Insurance?

 <lingo>Insurance is coverage provided by an organization that protects the insured from covered losses.
 This protection is provided in exchange for a payment or “premium”.
 Various forms of car insurance may cover expenses related to injuries sustained in a crash, damage to vehicles or property involved in an accident.
 Car insurance coverage can even be purchased to cover other related expenses like the costs of a rental car while the insured's vehicle is being repaired.
 Every state has a minimum amount of liability insurance that drivers must carry to drive legally. </lingo>